TobiasPSP/doneland_sources/Tools/Software/EspHome/Manual Provisioning/README.md

     <img src="images/1_ada_s2.png" width="100%" height="100%" />

 3. Select the microcontroller in the dialog, and click *Connect*.
 Once connected, in the lower part of the window, click *Erase* to erase the memory.
 This may take a few seconds, and there are no progress indicators.
-Just hang in there for a while.
+The black terminal window tells you when the erase process has completed.

     <img src="images/2_erase_s2.png" width="100%" height="100%" />